Brendan-G5/DiscoBowl/README.md

 ## A different scorecard

-The scorecard that i've made here is slightly different than your regular scorecard.
+The scorecard that I've made here is slightly different than your regular scorecard.
 Instead of each frame being a collective count of your points so far, the frame has its own score which denotes the amount of points earned for that frame on its own (including bonus from spare/strike/etc).
 I think it's a much nicer scorecard for a beginner to look at!

 ## How to use it?